drts01/presentation--ci-cd-101/slides/003-introduction.md

 Build and deploy a website<br /> with a static-site generator.

 <aside class="notes">
+* Build and deploy website
-* Idea this talk came from how my team is publishing documentation.
+* Idea for talk -  how my team is publishing documentation.
-* Goal:
+* This example to:
-  * Focus on concepts and workflow;<br/>avoid "coding"
+  * Focus on concepts and workflow
+  * avoid "coding"

 </aside>
 </section>